aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 We have had numerous members testify that conversations have been struck up because of their church shirts.
 We’ve also had 3 people visit our church as a direct result of these shirts!

 Branded gear is the easiest way to get your brand into the community!

+***

+As you can see, a fresh rebrand can really generate a lot of excitement in your church.
+The key is to do it well.
+Don't launch into a complete re-design overhaul just to change things.

+Develop a plan, take your time, and make sure it really flows with the vision of your church.

+Thank you for taking the time to read this weeks post.
+Remeber to check back next week for "Free Stuff Friday".
+I will be including many free design files and fonts to assist you in taking your church designs to the next level.